ONLYOFFICE/document-server-integration/web/documentserver-example/php/README.md

-# How to integrate online editors into your own web site on PHP

-## Introduction
+## Overview

-To integrate **ONLYOFFICE online editors** into your own website on **PHP** you need to download and install ONLYOFFICE editors on your local server and use the [PHP Example](https://api.onlyoffice.com/editors/demopreview) for their integration.
-We will show you how to run the PHP example on [Windows OS](#running-the-example-on-windows-os) and [Linux OS](#running-the-example-on-linux-os).

-Please note that the integration examples are used to demonstrate document editors functions and the ways to connect **Document Server** to your own application. **DO NOT USE** these examples on your own server without **PROPER CODE MODIFICATIONS**!

-This guide will show you the sequence of actions to integrate the editors successfully.
+This example will help you integrate ONLYOFFICE Docs into your web application written in PHP.

+It is aimed at testing the editors.
+Please, do not use it for production without proper modifications.

-## Running the example on Windows OS
+## For Windows

-## Step 1.
-Download and Install Document Server
+### Step 1.
+Install Document Server

-First, download the [**ONLYOFFICE Editors**](https://api.onlyoffice.com/editors/demopreview) (the ONLYOFFICE Document Server).
+Download and install ONLYOFFICE Docs (packaged as Document Server).

 See the detailed guide to learn how to [install Document Server for Windows](https://helpcenter.onlyoffice.com/installation/docs-developer-install-windows.aspx?from=api_php_example).

-## Step 2.
-Download the PHP code for the editors integration
+### Step 2.
+Download the PHP code

 Download the [PHP example](https://api.onlyoffice.com/editors/demopreview) from our site.

 You need to connect the editors to your web site.
-For that specify the path to the editors installation in the *config.php* file:
+Specify the path to the editors installation in the *config.php* file:

 ```
 $GLOBALS['DOC_SERV_SITE_URL'] = "https://documentserver/";